M. B. publications 03/11/2023

 Geometric description of clustering in directed networks.
 We extend our geometric framework to describe real directed networks.
 The model is able to reproduce the spectrum of all types of directed triangles from real networks with astonishing accuracy.

 M. B. applications 04/10/2023

-The Mapping Complexity Lab of Prof. M. Ángeles Serrano and Prof. M. Boguñá is opening a call to hire a postdoctoral researcher in the Department of Condensed Matter Physics at the University of Barcelona.
+The Mapping Complexity Lab of Prof. M. Ángeles Serrano and Prof. Marián Boguñá is opening a call to hire two postdoctoral researchers in the Department of Condensed Matter Physics, University of Barcelona.

 A PhD in physics, computer science, computer/electronic engineering, mathematics, or other related disciplines.

 Interest in interdisciplinary research, curiosity about AI and networks, high motivation to learn, an open-minded and collaborative spirit.

 Excellent software development skills.

 Excellent communication skills, and proficient in the English language, both written and spoken.

 The successful applicant will work with Prof. M. Ángeles Serrano and Prof. Marián Boguñá in the foundations of complex networks and network geometry and/or at the interface between Network Science and Machine Learning.
 In this case, the goal is to merge the best of the two worlds to produce a new generation of models and methods for the classification and prediction of complex networks.
 We offer a 2-year position (1+1) with a competitive salary.